3 Ways Your Guidance Counselor Can Support You During the Admissions Process

 Your guidance counselor’s role depends most on your individual high school.
 She may have a heavy hand in the admissions process or play more of a supporting role.
 To better understand your specific circumstance and how your guidance counselor affects the process, try talking to previous students from your high school.

-If you’re aware of some potential limitations of your guidance counselor and think you might need more help, you may want to look into outside programs; CollegeVine, for example, offers an application guidance program that will assist you with all aspects of the admissions process.
+If you’re aware of some potential limitations of your guidance counselor and think you might need more help, you may want to look into outside programs.
 Keep in mind the many other people who can support you during the process as well, including other teachers and parents.